lindbrook/packageRank/README.md

 were greater than the mode.

-To facilitate interpretation and comparison, I use the *rank percentile* of a download count in place of the nominal download count.
-This nonparametric statistic tells you the percentage of packages with fewer downloads.
+To facilitate interpretation and comparison, I use the *rank percentile* of a download count instead of the simple nominal download count.
+This nonparametric statistic tells you the percentage of packages that had fewer downloads.
 In other words, it gives you the location of your package relative to the locations of all other packages.
 More importantly, by rescaling download counts to lie on the bounded interval between 0 and 100, rank percentiles make it easier to compare packages within and across distributions.

 For example, we can compare Wednesday (“2020-03-04”) to Saturday (“2020-03-07”):